 'When it comes to bedroom wallpaper trends, floral and botanical prints are going to be even bigger in 2022.
 There are so many fabulous designs to choose from in both light and dark color schemes.
 We personally love shades of green as it can bring a sense of relaxing calm and serenity to your space.
 Psychologists say that the color green can convey a feeling of being safe and secure – perfect for promoting a good night’s sleep.'

-However, if you're more of a maximalist, bolder colors that spark joy are also making an appearance in wallpaper trends for bedrooms – as we show below.
+However, if you're more of a maximalist, bolder colors that spark joy are also making an appearance in bedroom wallpaper trends – as we show below.

 Bedroom wallpaper trends